jacebenson/jace.pro/content/post/2016-03-24-5-rules-for-emails/index.md

     it, at least now you can get rid of it or change it accordingly.
 -   Changing the "From" on notifications can't be set without setting this up.
--   This puts all the content submitted on your own servers, not Servicenow's and that makes it much easier to deal with if any legal trouble should arise, you have the source and control it.
+-   This puts all the content submitted on your own servers where you can control it.
+Otherwise they are all on ServiceNow's servers where you don't have the same type of control.

 ## Events or Workflow Activities?
 Always Events and here's a list of reasons why

-1. Allows the triggering of the notification from any server side script by just triggering the event.
+1. Ability to trigger the notification from any server side script.
-2. Faster prototyping of the notification because you won't need to complete the 28 step request to get the last email, you can just trigger the notification on sysevent.
+2. Faster prototyping of the notification.
+Why?
+Because you can trigger the notification on sysevent.
 3. Events can also trigger Script Actions which allow you to run server scripts.
-4. Workflow notifications, in the past at least, haven't been the same as notifications you can define outside of workflows.
+4. Workflow notifications are more limited in options than the same outside of workflow.
-5. Workflow notifications require you to checkout the workflow to update the notification.
+5. Workflow notifications need you to checkout the workflow to update the notification.

 ## Only send email notifications if you have to